Azure/Health-Data-and-AI-Blueprint/deployment.md

 7. In the Ribbon, click **Refresh**.
 Data is loaded from the database.

-If you receive an error saying that your IP is not allowed, you will need to grant permission for the computer that Power BI is running on to access the database.
+If you receive an error saying that your IP is not allowed, you need to grant permission for the computer that Power BI is running on to access the database.
 Log in to the Azure dashboard using the Danny\_DBAnalyst account, click **SQL databases** in the left column, select the correct database, and click **Set server firewall** in the